integrated-land-simulator/model_description/descript/matsiro.md

 	V_S' = A_I' h_S^n
 $$

-From here, let us consider the contribution of snowfall and freshwater fluxes to the growth.
+Furthermore, the contribution of snowfall and fresh water flux to the growth of lake ice and snow volume are also taken into account.

-Changes of snow depth due to snow fall (freshwater) flux ($F_W^{SN}$) (expressed by negative values to be consistent with other freshwater flux components) is first taken into account. $F_W^{SN}$ is not weighted by lake ice concentration or ice-free area are fraction, as snowfall take place for both regions.
+Changes of snow depth due to snow fall (freshwater) flux ($F_W^{SN}$) (expressed by negative values to be consistent with other freshwater flux components) is first taken into account.

-If the newly predicted (in `ENTRY:[PCMPCTL]`) lake ice concentration ($A_I^{n+1}$) is zero, the amount of snow existed before the growth is added to the snowfall flux.
+If the newly predicted lake ice concentration ($A_I^{n+1}$) is zero (in ENTRY PCMPCTL), the amount of snow existed before the growth is added to the snowfall flux.

 $$
 	{F_W^{SN}}' = F_W^{SN} + \frac{\rho_S V_S'}{\rho_O \Delta t}